top of page

 Gifts of Hellenistic rulers to temples often include cassia and cinnamon.
 The word cassia comes from the Hebrew meaning 'to strip off bark'.
 Inner bark stripped from the tree dries in the familiar curled tubes of cinnamon.

-The spice trade is originally a maritime connection traveling from ports in China, Java, India, Persia, Arabia, northeast Africa, Egypt, the Mediterranean and finally Rome in the final centuries BCE.
+The spice trade is originally a maritime connection.
+Routes travel from ports in China, Java, India, Persia, Arabia, northeast Africa, Egypt, the Mediterranean and finally Rome in the final centuries BCE.

 The famous Silk Roads originate about 130 BCE, when the Chinese Emperor agrees to trade with the west.
-These are incorporated with existing overland and maritime routes.
+These are incorporated with existing overland and maritime routes like the Amber Roads.

 Trade routes in place at the time include the maritime Jade Roads, the Amber Roads, Steppe Routes and Tin Trade Routes.
 Trade is the lifeline of every society from prehistory onward.